sevenc-nanashi/dotfiles/codex-instructions.md

   - `description` should be a short description of the change, in English and in kebab-case.

 - `__gi_*` files are globally ignored files.
-  - Please use them o store temporary files, such as checklists, one-time scripts, etc.
+  - Please use them to store temporary files, such as checklists, one-time scripts, etc.

 # Allowed CLIs